AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 with the option to use either piecewise linear (PLM) :cite:`colella:1990, saltzman` or piecewise parabolic (PPM) :cite:`ppm, millercolella:2002` reconstructions of the state.

-These alogrithms are applied in the Godunov namespace.
+These algorithms are applied in the Godunov namespace.
 For API documentation, see `Doxygen: Godunov Namespace`_.

 .. _`Doxygen: Godunov Namespace`: https://amrex-fluids.github.io/amrex-hydro/Doxygen/html/namespaceGodunov.html